Myanmar Junta Stages Election After Five Years Of Civil War

 Campaigners, Western diplomats and the UN's rights chief have all condemned the phased month-long vote, citing a ballot stacked with military allies and a stark crackdown on dissent.

-The pro-military Union Solidarity and Development Party is widely expected to emerge as the largest one, in what critics say would be a rebranding of martial rule.
+The pro-military Union Solidarity and Development Party is widely expected to emerge as the largest bloc, in what critics say would be a rebranding of martial rule.

-The Southeast Asian nation of around 50 million is riven by civil war and there will be no voting in rebel-held areas.
+"We guarantee it to be a free and fair election," junta chief Min Aung Hlaing told reporters in the capital Naypyidaw, where he cast his ballot after polls opened at 6am (2330 GMT Saturday).

-In junta-controlled territory, the first of three rounds started at 6:00 am, including in constituencies in the cities of Yangon, Mandalay and the capital Naypyidaw.
+"It's organised by the military, we can't let our name be tarnished."

-"The election is very important and will bring the best for the country," said Bo Saw, the first voter at a polling station in Yangon's Kamayut Township near Aung San Suu Kyi's vacant home.
+The Southeast Asian nation of around 50 million is riven by civil war and there will be no voting in areas controlled by rebel factions which have risen up to challenge military rule.

 Slow start